Data Processing Agreement

 2.3.
 Relation to other DPAs.
 This DPA supersedes any existing DPA that the parties may have previously entered into in connection with the Services.

 2.4.
 Jurisdiction.
 This DPA shall be governed by and construed in accordance with governing law and jurisdiction provisions in the Main Agreement unless required otherwise by applicable Data Protection Laws.

 3.1.
 Roles of the Parties.
 The Customer subscribed to the Convertful’s Services under the Main Agreement, which implies that Convertful (a Data Processor) processes Customer Data on behalf of the Customer (a Data Controller).

 3.2.
 Processing Legitimacy.
 The Customer is responsible to ensure the necessary legal basis for collecting, processing and transfer of Customer Data, including the necessity for obtaining the data subject’s consent to the processing the Personal Data in question in accordance with articles 7 and 8 of the GDPR.

 3.3.
 Processing Instructions.
 The Customer as a Data Controller defines the data subject, data types, the purposes and the means of processing of the Customer Data under the Main Agreement.
-The Customer provides Convertful with these processing instructions via the Web Application, and the summary of these instructions at the time of entry in this DPA is described in Annex A to this DPA.
+The Customer provides Convertful with these processing instructions via the Web Application.

 3.4.
 Convertful Processing.
 Convertful as a Data Processor processes the Customer Data on behalf of the Customer and only under the Customer’s lawful processing instructions that are required for providing the Services under the Main Agreement.